tinglabs/scAIDE/README.md

 ```

 ### - Example results
-We will provide the annotated labels for all the analysis given in the manuscript, these will be updated as .RData files soon. </br>
+The annotated labels for PBMC and Neural datasets are included in the folder 'Predicted labels'.
+The .RData files include the predicted annotated labels for these datasets. </br>
 The following figures show the results for a PBMC 68k dataset and the 1.3 million neural dataset.

 <p align="center">